semuconsulting/PyGPSClient/README.md

 ![recorder screenshot](https://github.com/semuconsulting/PyGPSClient/blob/master/images/recorder_dialog.png?raw=true)

-The configuration command load/save/record facility supports a number of configuration use cases:
+The Configuration Command Load/Save/Record facility supports the following functionality:
 1. It allows users to record ![record icon](https://github.com/semuconsulting/PyGPSClient/blob/master/src/pygpsclient/resources/iconmonstr-record-24.png?raw=true) a sequence of UBX, NMEA or TTY configuration commands as they are sent to a device, and to save ![save icon](https://github.com/semuconsulting/PyGPSClient/blob/master/src/pygpsclient/resources/iconmonstr-save-14-24.png?raw=true) this recording to a binary file.
 1. Saved recordings can be reloaded ![load icon](https://github.com/semuconsulting/PyGPSClient/blob/master/src/pygpsclient/resources/iconmonstr-folder-18-24.png?raw=true) and the configuration commands replayed ![play icon](https://github.com/semuconsulting/PyGPSClient/blob/master/src/pygpsclient/resources/iconmonstr-arrow-12-24.png?raw=true).
 This provides a means to easily reproduce a given sequence of configuration commands, or copy a saved configuration between compatible devices.
 1. Recorded commands of a similar type (UBX, NMEA or TTY) can also be imported ![import icon](https://github.com/semuconsulting/PyGPSClient/blob/master/src/pygpsclient/resources/iconmonstr-import-24.png?raw=true) into PyGPSClient's json configuration file as [user defined presets](#user-defined-presets).
 They can then be replayed from the Presets panel via a single click.